 5. Not measuring the success of onboarding processes

-According to the latest HR Industry Benchmark Report by ELMO, HROnboard’s parent company, only 26% of organisations measure the performance of their onboarding programs.
+According to the latest HR Industry Benchmark Report by ELMO, HROnboard’s parent company, only 36% of organisations do not measure the performance of their onboarding programs.

 Just as companies measure the effectiveness of customer programs, the same should apply to employee-facing ones.
 Gathering feedback from new hires and data points will help you to continuously improve your company’s onboarding program.